Ibrahim-Sereer/Analysis-of-TTC-Bus-Delay-/README.md

 - R Core Team (2023).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL (https://www.R-project.org/)

-Additional Resources:

-- Winter, B. (2020).
-Statistics for Linguists: An Introduction Using R. Routledge.